NoahWright87/LevelUpLearning/README.md

 ## Current Features
 NOTE: Features preceded by a ❗ were recently added.

+### Recent Bug Fixes 🕷
+- User's spelling level is now limited to stay between 0 and the max spelling word difficulty.
+Previously it was possible to do really well on your first spelling test and end up with a value that's WAY too high.

 ### General
 - Create and edit users.
 Currently this is very limited, but if you have multiple kids (like me) it means you can track their performance separately.
 - Program shows the current version and alerts you if GitHub has a newer version available.